 Michael is a Senior Interaction Designer at frog in Seattle.
 His career started with a small startup in 2000 and he has since worked both in-house and as a consultant with duties ranging from front-end web development to metadata and content architecture to design researcher.
 Currently, his design interests are around transportation, government, and the philosophy of design.
 Michael has a Master's Degree in Library and Information Science from the University of Washington Information School.
 His clients have included the United State Environmental Protection Agency, T-Mobile USA, Microsoft, REI, and Amtrak.

-Dana Smitham is an art director for Oracle Marketing Cloud based in Seattle dedicated to designing and strategizing email experiences for desktop, tablet and responsive.
+Dana Smitham is an Associate Creative Director at Rauxa Marketing Agency.
+Before that, he was an art director for Oracle Marketing Cloud based in Seattle dedicated to designing and strategizing email experiences for desktop, tablet and responsive.
 Clients have included Verizon Wireless, Microsoft, Amazon and Starbucks Corporate.
 His design background includes all aspects of corporate design, including UX and UI design, Web design, Video production.
 Dana received a AAA of Multi Media and Web Design from the Art Institute of Seattle.

 Jessica Speigel designs highly interactive, memorable experiences in the digital space.
 With over 10 years experience in the design of digital experiences, Jessica was uniquely prepared for the explosion in mobile design by her background in software design and interdisciplinary education in design studies and interaction design.
 Jessica’s passion is designing experiences that meet users where they are, physically and mentally, leveraging the interactivity and “in the moment” nature unique to mobile devices to create highly engaging and useful experiences.
 Clients include Microsoft, The University of Washington, The Experience Music Project's Science Fiction Museum, Fortune Magazine, Norton, and Group Health Cooperative.